 Delete your Amplify app.

-c.
-On the app landing page, choose ‘Actions > Delete app’.
-Enter ‘delete’ when prompted to confirm, then choose confirm.
+- On the app homepage, choose Actions and select Delete app.
+Enter delete when prompted to confirm, then choose Delete.

 Delete your Amazon Cognito user pool

-If you used the provided AWS CloudFormation template to complete module 2, simply delete the stack using the AWS CloudFormation Console.
-Otherwise, delete the Amazon Cognito user pool you created in module 2.
+If you used the provided AWS CloudFormation template to complete Module 2, simply delete the stack using the AWS CloudFormation console.
+Otherwise, delete the Amazon Cognito user pool you created in Module 2.

 Delete your serverless backend

-Delete the AWS Lambda function, IAM role and Amazon DynamoDB table you created in module 3.
+Delete the AWS Lambda function, IAM role and Amazon DynamoDB table you created in Module 3.

-c.
-From the Actions drop-down, choose Delete function.
+- From the Actions drop-down, choose Delete function.

-b.
-Select Roles from the left navigation pane.
+- In the IAM console, select Roles from the left navigation pane.

-c.
-Enter WildRydesLambda into the filter box.
+- Enter WildRydesLambda into the filter box.